My Northfield Promise

 Two years ago I attended a Northfield Public SchoolsDistrict Educational Program Advisory Council (DEPAC) meeting where Zach Pruitt was presenting on collective impact.
 I was enthused by the information he shared about the Cincinnati Strive model and wanted to get involved.
-I joined the Data Team and then was recruited to join theCouncil of Champions.
-Continue reading
+I joined the Data Team and then was recruited to join the Council of Champions.

 There’s real diversity to the Ready for K team – from stay-at- home moms to school district, public health, pediatrics, and library staff, Latinos and whites.
 Together we are tasked with determining what it takes to be ready for kindergarten – socially, academically, physically.
 We’re figuring out what “ready” means and what resources there are for people.
-We’re also thinking about how to reach people who aren’t involved.
-Who are we missing?

 My two daughters were raised here in Northfield, and now my grandchild is being raised here, so I’ve always been very invested and interested in our schools and our programming for youth – in what we can do to raise our kids as best as possible.

 I first started teaching in Northfield in 1974 after graduating from St. Olaf College.
 Having been an elementary teacher or coach for 25 years in Northfield, I know that classroom teachers can’t do this monumental task of educating all children without additional resources.
-It really does take a village to help with a lot of our kiddos.